Vitamin D Deficiency: How Much Do Adults Really Need?

 The following situations can lead to vitamin D deficiency:

-• Age – older adults are at increased risk of older adults are at increased risk of developing vitamin D insufficiencydeveloping vitamin D insufficiency because their skin cannot synthesize vitamin D as efficiently as they age, they are likely to spend more time indoors, and they may not consume enough of it in their diet.
+- Age – older adults are at increased risk of developing vitamin D insufficiency because their skin cannot synthesize vitamin D as efficiently as they age, they are likely to spend more time indoors, and they may not consume enough of it in their diet.
 It is estimated that as many as half of the older adults in the U.S. with hip fractures could be suffering from vitamin D deficiency.

 Is Osteoporosis a Symptom of Vitamin D Deficiency?